-- there were 19 instances of respondents accessing the first page and then leaving the survey.
+- there were three instances of respondents accessing the first page and then leaving the survey.

-- there were 8 instances of respondents moving on to the second page and then abandoning the survey, two instances of respondents continuing to the third etc.
+- there was one instance of respondents moving on to the second page and then abandoning the survey, two instances of respondents continuing to the third etc.

-- there were only 2 instances of respondents completing the entire survey and submitting their responses.
+- there were three instances of respondents completing the entire survey and submitting their responses.

 Respondent progress (per SAC respondent)

 If you are tracking respondents using Survey Access Control, you will be presented with two charts.
 You’ll be shown the Respondent progress (all visits) chart as above, but you’ll also be shown a chart titled Respondent Progress (per SAC respondent).

 This second chart uses a respondent credentials in Survey Access Control to track an individual respondent’s furthest progress.